 Spurs' brightest player for long periods, with his willingness to run at Strinic, as well as to cut inside and test Boyko.

-Spurned one good chance, passing up a good chance in the first half, but was otherwise very quiet.
+Spurned one good chance in the first half, but was otherwise very quiet.

 Missed one of the best chances of the game, turning a Paulinho cross over an open goal from eight yards out.
 Looked good in flashes, but should have scored.